 "All in the grey of morn Broad Canterbury's forced.
-Black smoke from house-roofs borne Hides fire that does its worst; And many a man laid low By the battle-axe's blow, Waked by the Norsemen's cries, Scarce had time to rub his eyes."
+Black smoke from house-roofs borne Hides fire that does its worst; And many a man laid low By the battle-axe's blow, Waked by the Norsemen's cries, Scarce had time to rub his eyes,"

-Sigvat reckons this King Olaf's eighth battle:-
+Sigvat reckons this King Olaf's eighth battle:----

-"Of this eighth battle I can tell

-How it was fought, and what befell.

-The castle tower

-With all his power

-He could not take,
+"Of this eighth battle I can tell How it was fought, and what befell.
+The castle tower With all his power He could not take.
 Nor would forsake.

-The Perthmen fought,

-Nor quarter sought;

-By death or flight

-They left the fight.

-They left the fight.

-From Canterbury quite drive out."
+The Perthmen fought, Nor quarter sought: By death or fight They left the fight.
+Olaf could not this earl stout From Canterbury quite drive out."
 At this time King Olaf was entrusted with the whole land defence of England, and he sailed round the land with his ships of war.
-He laid his ships at land at Nyjamoda, where the troops of the Thingmen were, and gave them battle and gained the victory.
+He laid his ships at land at Nyjamoda, where the troops of the Thing-men were, and gave them battle and gained the victory.
 So says Sigvat the skald:-